gbless17/gbless17/README.md

 - :scientist: I am a research student at Rivers State University

-- :: A Data Analyst by necessity
+-  A Data Analyst by necessity

 - :zap: I also do (love) Graphic Design

-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- :telescope: I’m working as a Researcher and contributing to frontend and backend for building web applications.

-- :seedling: Exploring Technical Content Writing.
+- :seedling: Exploring Software Engineering.

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-Ugonna-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/ugonna-g-chukwuemeka/)